jadecobra/python_tdd_exercises/source/setup/index.rst

 what is covered?
 *********************************************************************************

-These chapters show how I setup any computer for development
+These chapters show how I set up any computer for development

 .. toctree::
   :titlesonly: